-No matter what happens, always make sure you continue to make your minimum payments on all your credit cards.
+No matter what happens if you are eligible to take out a loan, always make sure you continue to make your minimum payments on all your credit cards.

 Dip into a retirement account

-As a final option, you can try to get a loan or hardship withdrawal from your retirement account.
-This won't impact your credit health, but it will reduce your account balance.
-If you take out a loan, you'll need to pay it back over time with interest, but it won't show up on your credit report.
-If you don't qualify for a hardship distribution and take a withdrawal, you may owe taxes and penalties on the amount you use.
+As a final option, you can try to get a loan or hardship withdrawal from your retirement account if you are eligible for a withdrawal.
+This won't impact your credit health, but you may reduce your account balance.
+If you are eligible to take out a loan, you'll need to pay it back over time with interest, but it won't show up on your credit report.
+If you don't qualify for a hardship distribution and take a withdrawal if you are eligible for a withdrawal, you may owe taxes and penalties on the amount you use.

 - Many people go through periods of financial stress, but there are strategies to help you cope if you're facing a time of uncertainty.